Tour starts on every single SATURDAY all year long.

 Day 6.
 Granada - Valencia (498km ~ 309 miles)

 Breakfast.
 Departure towards Valencia.
-On the way you will pass by the beautiful, small towns of Guadix, Baza and Puerto Lumbreras.
+On the way, you will pass by the beautiful, small towns of Guadix, Baza, and Puerto Lumbreras.
 Arrival in Valencia in the early evening.
-Accommodation in the hotel.
+Accommodation is in the hotel.

-Valencia is a third-largest city in Spain, and has a lot to offer: from world-class restaurants to stunning beaches, and from museums to buzzing nightlife.
+Valencia is the third-largest city in Spain and has a lot to offer, from world-class restaurants to stunning beaches, and from museums to buzzing nightlife.
 Here's our list of suggestions for your free time:

 Day 7.
 Valencia - Barcelona (355km ~ 220 miles)

-After breakfast you'll have a few hours to scroll thru Valencia on your own.
-List of our recommendations:
+After breakfast, you'll have a few hours to scroll through Valencia on your own.
+A list of our recommendations:

-On the second half of the day we'll continue to the main city on the Mediterreanean coast of Spain - magnificent Barcelona.
+On the second half of the day, we'll continue to the main city on the Mediterranean coast of Spain—the magnificent city of Barcelona.
 Arrival and accommodation.

 Breakfast in the hotel.
 With fantastic art and architecture, a rich Medieval history, as well as innovative modern additions, Barcelona is certainly not short of things to do and see.
-Few highlights that you will see during you morning city tour around Barcelona:
+A few highlights that you will see during your morning city tour around Barcelona are:

 Feel free to explore Barcelona on your own in the second half of the day.
 Suggestions: